towolf/towolf.github.com/docs/PsychOneliners/Speak.markdown

 Linux supports, e.g., male1,  male2,  male3,  female1,  female2,
 female3, child\_male, child\_female.

-OS/X: Type "\!say -v ?" in Matlab to get a list of supported voices.
+OS/X: Type "!say -v ?" in Matlab to get a list of supported voices.

 The optional 'rate' parameter controls speed of speaking on OS/X and Linux.
 On OS/X it defines the number of words per minute, on Linux a